openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_unit_test.md

 - ### **TEST_P**
   - **TEST_P** is used to set a test case using test parameter sets
-  - To make a test-case using **TEST_P**, define an individual value-parameterized test named `TestName` that uses the test fixture class `TestFixtureName`, which is the test suite name:
+  - To make a test case using **TEST_P**, define an individual value-parameterized test named `TestName` that uses the test fixture class `TestFixtureName`, which is the test suite name:

     ```
     TEST_P(TestFixtureName, TestName) {
       ... statements ...
     }
     ```
-  - Then, instantiates the value-parameterized test suite `TestSuiteName`, which is defined defined with **TEST_P**
+  - Then, instantiates the value-parameterized test suite `TestSuiteName`, which is defined with **TEST_P**
     ```c++
     INSTANTIATE_TEST_SUITE_P(InstantiationName,TestSuiteName,param_generator)
     ```